keplerproject/wsapi/doc/us/manual.md

 ## Running the application

 This step depends on your server and the connector you want to use.

+### Xavante

+If you installed the `wsapi-xavante` package you already have a Xavante launcher with WSAPI support.
+Just run the `wsapi` script in the path you want as your document root, and point your browser either to the `hello.lua` or `hello.ws` script (both extensions are treated as WSAPI applications).
+See `wsapi --help` for the launcher's configuration options.

 ### UNIX-like (Apache, Lighty, etc.) CGI/FastCGI